bwr02/Mysten-Labs-SuiChat/Use Cases/Ben-Use-Case-2.md

   1. User requests to see a list of their most recent conversations
   2. System accesses database and pulls in the all of the users that have sent or recived a message to/from the user along with time of the most recent message
-  3. System displays this list in CLI
+  3. System displays this list in WebApp

 **Alternative Path**
   * If the user hasn't messaged anyone yet display "No Conversations

-**PostCondition**: CLI is displaying a list of the most recent conversations sorted from most to least recent
+**PostCondition**: WebApp is displaying a list of the most recent conversations sorted from most to least recent